sarahtattersall/PIPE/README.md

 PIPE 5 is currently in beta stage due to an entire re-write of the back end and so is missing most of the analysis modules.
 If you require Petri net analysis, please use PIPE 4.

 ## About PIPE ##
-PIPE is an open source, platform independent tool for creating and analysing Petri nets including Generalised Stochastic Petri nets.
-Petri nets are a popular way for modelling concurrency and synchronisation in distributed systems.
-To learn more about Petri nets, you can start by reading the 2006/7 MSc. project report available [here](http://pipe2.sourceforge.net/docs.html).
+PIPE is an open source, platform independent tool for creating, simulating and analysing Petri nets including Generalised Stochastic Petri nets.
+Petri nets are a popular way for modelling concurrency and synchronisation in distributed systems and to learn more about Petri nets, you can start by reading the 2006/7 MSc. project report available [here](http://pipe2.sourceforge.net/docs.html).

+## How to cite PIPE ###
+If you use PIPE in your research, we would be greatful if you would cite the relevant publications:
+* N.J.
+Dingle, W.J.
+Knottenbelt and T. Suto.
+[PIPE2: A Tool for the Performance Evaluation of Generalised Stochastic Petri Nets](http://www.doc.ic.ac.uk/~wjk/publications/dingle-knottenbelt-suto-per-2009.pdf) (PDF format). *ACM SIGMETRICS Performance Evaluation Review* (Special Issue on Tools for Computer Performance Modelling and Reliability Analysis), Vol. 36(4), March 2009, pp. 34-39.
+* P. Bonet, [C.M.
+Llado](http://dmi.uib.es/~cllado/), R. Puijaner and [W.J.
+Knottenbelt](http://www.doc.ic.ac.uk/~wjk/).
+[PIPE v2.5: A Petri Net Tool for Performance Modelling](http://www.doc.ic.ac.uk/~wjk/publications/bonet-llado-knottenbelt-puijaner-clei-2007.pdf) (PDF format). *Proc.
+23rd Latin American Conference on Informatics (CLEI 2007)*, San Jose, Costa Rica, October 2007.

 ## Installation ##
 ### Uber jar ###